jkmhhh/KoMA_Code/README.md

 ### Switching simulation scene
 All simulation scenarios are set in `highway_env/envs`.

 The total number of vehicles in the initial simulation scenario does not exceed 8.
-We have only set up 8 random spawn locations for vehicles
+We have only set up 8 random spawn locations for vehicles.
 You can customize the simulation scenario to solve this problem.

 ### one-lane